by Joan Masterson

 Filling

 Place hamentashen 2 inches apart on greased cookie sheets.
-Cover again and let rise at room temperature until nearly double, about one hour.
+Cover again and let rise at room temperature until they nearly double in size, about one hour.

 Hamentashen with Chocolate Cookie Dough